headlamp-k8s/headlamp/docs/installation/keycloak/_index.md

+---
+title: How to Set Up Headlamp in a Minikube Cluster with Keycloak OIDC Authentication
+linktitle: Keycloak-minikube
+---

 # How to Set Up Headlamp in a Minikube Cluster with Keycloak OIDC Authentication

 In this tutorial, we'll walk through the process of configuring Headlamp within a Minikube cluster while utilizing Keycloak for OIDC (OpenID Connect) authentication.
 This tutorial is based on Keycloak version 22.0.4, Minikube version v1.31.2, and Headlamp version 0.20.1.